mahi361/Design-and-fabrication-of-submarine-for-coral-reef-monitoriing/README.md

 navigating in the water, measuring and collecting data of TDS level of water, temperature of water and pressure at the water various levels of water.
 For monitoring the collected data, we are using a Micro SD card module to store the collected data so that we can observe the data after getting out the submarine from water.
-Submarine is controlled using Raspberry pi 4.
+Initially submarine is controlled using arduino uno and later on we replaced arduino uno with Raspberry pi 4.

 <h2>Submarine</h2>